 - Absence of sperm in the ejaculate when analyzing the sample.
-In that case it would be unnecessary to freeze.
+In that case, it would be unnecessary to freeze.

 - Presence of spermatozoa that may or might not have been adversely affected by the treatment received.

-- If the sample is affected and given the possible restoration of the sperm production over time, it may be advisable to perform subsequent seminal analyses.
+- If the sample is affected and given the possible restoration of sperm production over time, it may be advisable to perform subsequent seminal analyses.